Qeedji/gekkota-os/SDK-G4/API/README.md

 This API allows to manage the LEDs color on a SMT equipment.

 **system.soundOutput:**
-This API allows to set audio outputs volume and mute
+This API allows to set audio outputs volume and mute.

+**utils.preferenceManager:**
+The Preference manager service allow to change user preferences.

 **websql:**
 The Web SQL API allows to connect to an ODBC database and send synchronous and asynchronous queries.